 - The Spices and Seasonings- Chili powder, onion powder, dried oregano, cumin.
 Salt and ground black pepper.

-How To Make the Best Instant Pot Carnitas
+How To Make Instant Pot Carnitas

 - STEP ONE – Season and Sear the Meat:

-Season the meat with salt and pepper.
+Season the pork with salt and pepper.
 Click the SAUTE function and heat the oil.
 Sear the pork until it browns on all sides.
 You may need to do this in 2 batches not to overcrowd the pot.
 Remove the pork from the instant pot and click CANCEL.

 - STEP TWO – Cook on High Pressure: